The First Sin: Chapter 01

 I WOULD KILL to have my thermal armor.

-The thought sank through Tårik’s mind as the rising sun beat blistering heat on him and the parched desert plain he stood on.
-Insects droned in the sultry morning air as waves shimmered along the ground, forming mirages of vast pools of water in every direction, particularly on the black tarmac of the Shan Yau airfield.
-He ruffled his wings.
-Their thin, leathery membranes made light slapping sounds against his back as he tried in vain to cool off.
+The thought burst through Tårik’s mind as the rising sun beat blistering heat on him and the parched desert plain he stood on.
+Insects droned in the sultry morning air as waves shimmered along the ground, forming mirages of vast pools of water in every direction, particularly on the airfield’s black tarmac.
+He flexed his wings.
+Their thin, leathery membranes made light slapping sounds against his armor as he tried in vain to cool off.

 The cloudless sky stretched overhead.
 On a day like today, he could have ridden the thermals to soar to extreme altitudes.
 The air would be cooler up there.